Kong/docs.konghq.com/app/konnect/getting-started/declarative-config.md

     ![ServiceHub tiles](/assets/images/docs/konnect/konnect-myservice.png)

-## Add global configuration
+## Add shared configuration

-Edit global {{site.konnect_saas}} configuration with decK.
+Edit shared {{site.konnect_saas}} configuration with decK.

-Global config applies to all entities in the cluster.
+Shared config applies to all entities in the cluster.
 For example, you can configure proxy caching on all of your services at once with one `proxy-cache` plugin entry.